Alin-Alexandru-Ion/EV-Cluster-Sim/README.md

 # ⚡ Electric Car Instrument Cluster Simulation

-A visually engaging, browser-based electric vehicle instrument cluster built using **Vanilla JavaScript** and **HTML5 Canvas**.
+A visually engaging, browser-based electric vehicle instrument cluster built using **Vue** and **Tailwind CSS**.
 This project simulates a modern, non-traditional EV dashboard for display, experimentation, and portfolio demonstration purposes.

 ---